Fuck for Satan (2013)

 Let’s get to the meat and potatoes of the adventure.
 The dungeon proper.
 An old cave temple belonging to the Du’van Ku (the death-worshipping civilisation from Ragg’s Death Frost Doom).
 I’m on the fence.
-It is ultimately a death trap with some appropriate bait (coral crown, golen chalice, silver pieces, apparent relation to the plot) to draw you in, but some parts are really well done.
-A skull-faced statue with a hollow, lighting it reveals two secret doors through the light shining from its eye-sockets, a coral crown on a pressure plate with a sandy floor trap etc. Some of the traps are interesting and require cleverness to avoid them, others are arbitrary bullshit where you pull handles and fucking take permanent statt loss like a little bitch.
-Other traps like the Eye of Many Eyes are interesting (once you see the Eye at the end of a long stairway any attempts to leave the stairway are futile) but fucked in execution (you can only escape by putting a human heart in a basin, meaning character death if you do not have a retainer).
+It is ultimately a death trap with some appropriate bait (coral crown, golden chalice, silver pieces, apparent relation to the plot) to draw you in, but some parts are well done.
+A skull-faced statue with a hollow, lighting it reveals two secret doors through the light shining from its eye-sockets, a coral crown on a pressure plate with a sandy floor trap etc. Some of the traps are interesting and require cleverness to avoid, others are arbitrary bullshit where you pull handles and fucking take permanent statt loss like a little bitch.
+One traps (the Eye of Many Eyes) is interesting in concept (once you see the Eye at the end of a long stairway any attempts to leave the stairway are futile) but fucked in execution (you can only escape by putting a human heart in a basin, meaning character death if you do not have a retainer, but your buddies could theoretically bring one if you meta-game).
 I understand that this is the idea, but is that fun?

 The monsters in Fuck for Satan are creative and all have unique abilities.
 A bizarre animate writing creature that comes to life upon the reading of a cursed book and a dick monster that feeds on bad luck (The Luck Sucker).
-None of them really need to fought in order to complete the adventure, and the dick monster gets stronger the more natural ones you throw, an interesting concept and an unusally complex array of abilities for what is essentially, a joke monster.
+None of them really need to fought in order to complete the adventure, and the dick monster gets stronger the more natural ones you throw, an interesting concept and an unusually complex array of abilities for what is essentially, a joke monster.

-Who then took the missing children then?
+Who took the missing children then?
 A bear.
 A bear did it.
 You have a 1 in 10 chance per day of meeting the bear as you wander through the valleys looking for the children.
 The end.